Misinformation in COVID-19: nimble innovation within Cochrane to appraise the source

 3University of Liverpool, United Kingdom

 Objectives: 1.
 To present the CIDG strategy to address the COVID-19 misinformation pandemic.
-2. To outline novel methods for critically appraise comparative serological studies.
+2. To outline novel methods for critically appraising comparative serological studies.

 Methods: The CIDG identified important areas of misinformation where our methods could provide an authoritative voice.
 This started with Cochrane Reviews of trials to help end the use of unapproved drugs for COVID-19 (chloroquine and ivermectin).
-Later, we identified a potentially misinformed hypothesis derived from laboratory research (“microclots” cause the post-covid syndrome (PCS)) leading to public demand for the treatment plasmapheresis).
-Because there were no RCTs, we rigorously appraised these laboratory studies using Cochrane principles in collaboration with laboratory scientists and thrombotic disorder specialists.
+Later, we identified a potentially misinformed hypothesis derived from laboratory research (“microclots” cause the post-COVID-19 syndrome [PCS]) leading to public demand for the treatment plasmapheresis.
+Because there were no randomized controlled trials, we rigorously appraised these laboratory studies using Cochrane principles in collaboration with laboratory scientists and thrombotic disorder specialists.